skellis46/finger-pointing-moon/case-for-support.md

 >The Outputs, Dissemination and Impact section is your opportunity to describe in more detail how the potential impacts of the research will be realised.
 Information under this heading should build on details given in the Summary and Academic Beneficiaries sections of the Je-S form whilst also elaborating further on other areas of the Case for Support.
 You should address two main questions: who might benefit from the research and how might they benefit?

->Taking into account what is reasonable and appropriate given the nature of the research you propose to conduct, please provide examples of how the proposed research will be managed to engage any users and befeciaries that have been identified, or to identify potential users and beneficiaries as the research progresses, and to increase the likelihood of achieveing impacts.
+>Taking into account what is reasonable and appropriate given the nature of the research you propose to conduct, please provide examples of how the proposed research will be managed to engage any users and beneficiaries that have been identified, or to identify potential users and beneficiaries as the research progresses, and to increase the likelihood of achieving impacts.
 In presenting your plans, you should tailor and target your dissemination activities to ensure that they are relevant to the specific user and beneficiary groups likely to be interested in your research and appropriate for supporting the potential research impacts outlined.

 >You should consider (and address if appropriate) methods for communications and engagement, collaboration and development.
 You should also detail who will be undertaking any dissemination activities and include any resource implications in the financial summary and in the separate Justification of Resources attachment.
 Please also explain further how the research will benefit other researchers in the field and – where relevant – academic beneficiaries in other disciplines.

+- key question for me here is how do non-academics benefit from this work? this is probably why that practice for theatre exhibitions is useful.
+It gets back to the Snowden thing.

 **problem 1 specific outcomes:**